MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 The [global suppression file](#global-level-suppressions) uses the [SuppressMessage attribute](#in-source-suppression-and-the-suppressmessage-attribute).

 - From the **Error List**, select the rules you want to suppress, and then right-click and select **Suppress** > **in Suppression File**.
-The **Preview Changes** dialog opens and shows a preview of the <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute that's added to the global suppressions file.
+The **Preview Changes** dialog opens and shows a preview of the <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute that is added to the global suppressions file.

   ![Preview of adding SuppressMessage attribute to suppression file](media/preview-changes-in-suppression-file.png)